DIY Installation Instructions

 After restarting Claude, open a Co-Work session in your workspace and type: "What skills do you have access to?" — Claude should list lucas-general-ledger and luca-setup.
 If they don't appear, double-check the folder path.
 Skills must be at .claude/skills/ inside your workspace root.

-Connect Claude to Your Luca Server (MCP)
+Connect Claude to Your General Ledger's Model Context Protocol Server (MCP)

 Step 5.1 Generate Co-Work credentials on your server